Penlan Caravan Park9.4

 We probably don’t need to add that the farm is in an Area of Outstanding Natural Beauty...and Penlan is pretty scenic on site too: it’s National Trust land with a seventeenth century farmhouse, and has two restored ponds with lots of local wildlife around to spot including red kites and woodpeckers – about the only noise you’ll hear when on site.

-Owners Peter and Margaret assure guests of a warm welcome and a peaceful stress-free stay; there are just a handful of (sizable) pitches available, and the heated shower and loo block is immaculately maintained and comes with free hot water.
-There’s even an area at the farm for guests to pick their own strawberries and raspberries, which naturally must be had with large samples of sheep's milk ice cream from the Shepherds Ice Cream Parlour in Hay… For more substantial treats, several good eateries and drinkeries are close to hand: ask Peter and Margaret for their tips and they’ll be happy to help.
+Owners Peter and Margaret assure guests of a warm welcome and a peaceful stress-free stay; there are just a handful of (sizeable) pitches available, and the heated shower and loo block is immaculately maintained and comes with free hot water.
+There’s even an area at the farm for guests to pick their own strawberries and raspberries, perfect to mix with sheep's milk ice cream from the Shepherds Ice Cream Parlour in Hay… For more substantial treats, several good eateries and drinkeries are close to hand: ask Peter and Margaret for their tips and they’ll be happy to help.

 Book some time in Hay-on-Wye first: you could spend hours – and most of your rent money – poking around its many bookshops, before picking up another ice-cream and leafing through your purchases in the grounds of the old castle.
 The handful of good antique and independent shops also in the town should solve that pesky problem of how to spend the rest of your rent, but do leave a few quid for a game casserole and a tipple in the beer garden/ in front of the fire at the sixteenth century Three Tuns.